aws-samples/aws-refarch-wordpress/README.md

 ## Update

-Please refer to [history.md](history.md)for a detailed list of changes in 2.0.1.
+Please refer to [history.md](/HISTORY.md) for a detailed list of changes in 2.0.1.

 ## Parameters